pedroalbanese/pedroalbanese/README.md

 US FIPS 202 SHA-3 Permutation-Based Hash (instance of the Keccak)
 </pre></details>

+<details><summary>Unix Philosophy</summary><br><pre>
+The Unix philosophy is a set of principles and values that guide the design and implementation of the Unix operating system and other related systems.
+These principles were formulated by the original Unix developers in the 1970s and have been a significant influence on many modern operating systems and software.

+The Unix philosophy is characterized by several key ideas:

+   1. Simplicity: Unix emphasizes simplicity in both design and use.
+System components should be small, modular, and do one thing well.
+This facilitates understanding, maintenance, and software reusability.

+   2. Composition: Unix programs are designed to be combined and work together, following the principle of "do one thing and do it well."
+This allows users to create complex solutions by combining simple programs through pipes and input/output redirection.

+   3. Transparency: Unix adopts an "everything is a file" approach.
+This means that devices, processes, and other resources are represented as files in the file system, allowing them to be accessed and manipulated in a consistent manner.

+   4. Modularity: Unix is built based on a set of modular components, such as shells, utilities, and libraries.
+This allows developers to create new tools and extend the system incrementally without modifying existing code.

+   5. Portability: Unix was designed to be portable, meaning it can run on different hardware types.
+This is achieved by isolating hardware-specific functionality into abstraction layers, allowing the operating system to be easily adapted to different platforms.

+   6. File System Hierarchy: Unix adopts a standardized directory hierarchy, commonly known as the Filesystem Hierarchy Standard (FHS).
+This structure organizes files and directories in a logical and consistent manner, making it easy to locate and organize system data and programs.

+These principles of the Unix philosophy have been widely adopted and have influenced many other operating systems and software.
+They emphasize simplicity, modularity, interoperability, and flexibility, enabling users and developers to create efficient and adaptable solutions.
+The Unix philosophy also promotes collaboration among developers and software reuse, contributing to a vibrant open-source software community.
+</pre></details>

 <!--
 **pedroalbanese/pedroalbanese** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.